sparrowcode/PermissionsKit/README.md

 ### Denied alert

 If a permission is denied, you can provide an alert to the user with an option to open settings.
-An example of how you can customize the alert text:
+An example of how you can customise the alert text:

 ```swift
 let texts = SPPermissionsDeniedAlertTexts()